 Drones for Situational Awareness

 These capabilities are equally valuable during disasters, when drones can have the ability to fly at eye level through the trees or even around a wall to see what is behind it without sending personnel into a dangerous situation and without the risk of crashing.
-These capabilities unique to Skydio autonomous drones add an incredible amount of security for search and rescue personnel who might otherwise be forced to risk their own safety to accurately understand the complexities of the scene.
-This ability to get situational awareness in even the most challenging environments is something that only a drone can provide.
+These capabilities unique to Skydio autonomous tactical drones add an incredible amount of security for search and rescue personnel who might otherwise be forced to risk their own safety to accurately understand the complexities of the scene.
+This ability to get situational awareness in even the most challenging environments is something that only a search and rescue drone can provide.

 Quickly Deployable Small Drones